 While even the most casual of Doctor Who fans can probably tell you that The Doctor is a “Time Lord,” an ancient alien species that has the power to travel through time, the term itself wasn’t actually used until the series’ sixth season episode “The War Games.”
 His home planet of Gallifrey wasn’t mentioned by name until 1973.

 Is the Doctor really a doctor?
 According to the Second Doctor (played by Patrick Troughton), the answer is yes … or at least he thinks so.
-In the fourth season episode “The Moonbase,” the Doctor’s companion, Polly, asks what audiences had been wondering for years: “Are you a medical doctor?”
+In the fourth season episode “The Moonbase,” the Doctor’s companion, Polly, asked what audiences had been wondering for years: “Are you a medical doctor?”
 To which the Doctor replies, “Yes, I think I was once, Polly.
 I think I took a degree once in Glasgow.
 1888 I think.”

 William Hartnell, who played the First Doctor from 1963 to 1966, was having health problems toward the end of his run on the series.
 To ensure that the show could go on without its original star, and to avoid enraging viewers who had come to love Hartnell, the showrunners decided that, instead, they would make the ability to regenerate be a part of The Doctor’s mythology.